Submitting Jobs

 Now let's walk through my_script.sbatch line by line to see what each directive does.

-Lines 2-7 are your SBTACH directives.
+Lines 2-7 are your SBATCH directives.
 These lines are where you specify different options for your job including its name, output and error files path/name, list of nodes you want to use, resource limits, and more if required.
 Let's walk through them line by line:

 • #SBATCH --output=test_job.out: Used to specify where your output file is generated, and what it's going to be named.
 In this example, we have not provided a path, but only provided a name.
 When you use the --output directive without specifying a full path, just providing a filename, Slurm will store the output file in the current working directory from which the sbatch command was executed.